 Valparaiso is full of stunning street art, historical monuments and funiculars that ease the climb up the steep streets.
 Valpo, as the locals call it, is a must-see destination.
 I would rank it as one of the best places to go in South America!

-7. South America Travel Route: Border Crossing: Chile to Colombia
+7. 3 Month South America Itinerary: Border Crossing: Chile to Colombia

 Chilling at the airport waiting for my flight, I was completely unprepared when asked by the airline for my proof of onward travel.

 Read this post, Proof of Onward Travel: Don’t Make This Mistake, to avoid hassles and use a valid travel hack.